alabeduarte/mypodcasts-android/README.md

 * Feed search (using [mypodcasts-api](https://github.com/alabeduarte/mypodcasts-api) on top of some existing API that retrieves those).

 Some of this [issues](https://github.com/alabeduarte/mypodcasts-android/issues) are listed already, so any help will be well received.

-If you want to use the app and report bugs, please [send me an email](alabeduarte@gmail.com) so I can add you to the Beta testers list on [TestFairy](https://free.testfairy.com).

 ## Running tests:
 I strongly recommend to use [Android Studio](http://developer.android.com/sdk/index.html) for a smooth integration, but follow the command below if you wanna run all unit tests on your own environment: